 Public assistance in Maryland.

 Public assistance is offered in Maryland to low income residents, families with children, seniors, and others who need help with paying for basic needs.
 The amount of resources and emergency assistance provided by the Maryland Department of Human Services and other organizations is extensive.
-Find information below on the various services and public programs that are provided across Maryland.
+Find information below on the various services and public programs by county that are provided across Maryland.
 Or dial 1-800-332-6347.

 Receive free or low cost food and groceries from the Food Stamp / Supplement Program (FSP).
 The service can help low-income households pay for the food they need for their families to ensure good health.
 The Maryland Food Supplement Program can also be referred to by its federal government name, which is the Supplemental Nutrition Assistance Program (SNAP).
 It is a publicly funded program.
 After applying and if you are found to be qualified, the Maryland Department of Human Services will issue clients a debit type card which is known as the Electronic Benefits Transfer System (EBT).
 You will need to use this card when buying food in your local supermarket or grocery store.